 The current augmented CSTs for ELA and mathematics will continue to be used for the EAP Program in 2013–14.
 Beginning in the 2014–15 school year, the grade eleven Smarter Balanced computer adaptive assessments for ELA and mathematics will replace the augmented CSTs that are used for the EAP.

-6. What tools will be provided to educators to assist them in implementing and assessing the Common Core State Standards (CCSS)?
+- What tools will be provided to educators to assist them in implementing and assessing the Common Core State Standards (CCSS)?

 AB 484 provides LEAs, at no cost, with formative tools and interim assessments for ELA and mathematics.
 Formative assessment tools are assessment tools and processes that are embedded in instruction and used by teachers and pupils to provide feedback for purposes of adjusting instruction to improve learning.
 Interim assessments are assessments that are designed to be given at regular intervals throughout the school year to evaluate a pupil’s knowledge and skills relative to a specific set of standards.

-7. Will science be tested under CalMAPP?
+- Will science be tested under CAASPP?

 The grade-level CST, CAPA, and CMA science assessments will continue to be administered in grades five, eight, and ten until new tests aligned with the Next Generation Science Standards, adopted in September 2013, are implemented.

-8. Are previous STAR assessments available to LEAs? (updated 10-Oct-2013)STAR assessments that are not a part of the CalMAPP system may be available for use by LEAs.
+STAR assessments that are not a part of the CAASPP assessment system may be available for use by LEAs.
 Additional information on the process to order such assessments will be forthcoming.
-(Note that the STAR ELA and mathematics tests to be made available do not assess the CCSS.)
+(Note that the STAR ELA , including the grad 4 & 7 writing assessments, and mathematics tests to be made available do not assess the CCSS.)

-10. Does the passage of AB 484 affect the California High School Exit Examination (CAHSEE) requirement? (added 24-Oct-2013)
+- Does the passage of AB 484 affect the California High School Exit Examination (CAHSEE) requirement? (added 24-Oct-2013)

 No. The CAHSEE is not addressed in AB 484, so the passage of AB 484 has no impact on the CAHSEE requirement.
 Unless legislation is introduced and passed changing the existing requirement, LEAs are still required to administer the CAHSEE and it remains a high school graduation requirement.

-11. Where should questions about AB 484 be directed?
+- Where should questions about AB 484 be directed?